Blind Melon: Letters from a Porcupine

 🎬 MovieFinder's Take

 A 2001 film from an era before CGI overload, with real performances that still hit hard.
-Best for: genre fans and those open to something unconventional.
+Best for: any evening when you want quality cinema with no compromises.

 — MovieFinder Editorial